 For a list of all the jam recipes that I have here on the blog, make sure to check my low sugar jam recipes page here!

 - 4 lb strawberries

 - 1.8 lb sugar

 - 5 lemon seeds

 - Wash your strawberries.
 Cut the top of each strawberry and dice it.
 Add your strawberries to a deep pan.

 - Add the sugar to the pan.
-Turn the heat to high and cook, stirring frequently until the sugar melts and the mixture comes to a boil.
+Turn the heat to medium-high and cook, stirring frequently until the sugar melts and the mixture comes to a boil.